 Where possible, we seek to resolve issues with HMRC in real time and before returns are filed.
 Where disagreements arise, to work with HMRC in order to resolve any issues by collaborative agreement, as far as this is possible.

-The UK Group work closely with HMRC through the annual Large Business Risk Review process.
+The UK Group work closely with HMRC through the Large Business Risk Review process.
 The UK Group collaboratively discuss matters concerning tax risk development, how those risks are being managed and any key tax events or transactions occurring within the business including the associated tax implications.